Consensys/quorum/docs/Permissioning/Permissioning apis.md

 ```
 #### quorumPermission.approveOrgStatus
 This api can only be executed by a network admin account and is used for approving the org status change proposal.
 Once majority approval is received from network admins, the org status is updated.
-* Input: organization id, action (3 for suspending the organization and 5 for re-enabling the suspended organization)
+* Input: organization id, action (1 for suspending the organization and 2 for activating a suspended organization)
 * Output: Status of the operation
 * Example:
 ```$xslt
-> quorumPermission.approveOrgStatus("ABC", 3, {from: eth.accounts[0]})
+> quorumPermission.approveOrgStatus("ABC", 1, {from: eth.accounts[0]})
 {
   msg: "Action completed successfully",
   status: true